ivancuric/css-selector-performance/Optimizing CSS.md

 Another way is to reduce the scope, eg the number of invalidated elements.
 Be specific with your CSS.

-Keep this iduring animations, where you want to keep
+Keep this in mind esduring animations, where you want to keep
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDc2MzM4M119
+eyJoaXN0b3J5IjpbNDk4NDA3MjQ1XX0=
 -->